 Back to the drawing board – How did Haas perform in China?

 The Haas F1 Team came crashing down to earth in China after scoring points in its first two Grands Prix.
 The US team finished 14th and 19th.
 The team again tried a strategy centered around the softer tires but couldn’t make the desired progress.
 Esteban Gutiérrez tried a long first stint, but didn’t have the car pace and his DRS wasn’t working so overtaking was difficult.
 Romain Grosjean’s hopes of challenging for points were effectively ended by a first lap collision.

 Race Strategy Briefing

-Because of its layout, with some long, tight corners, a significant percentage of the lap time in Shanghai is spent turning and so this is a circuit where the cars are limited by the way they use their front tyres.
-This will be even more true this year as the Pirelli rear tyres are much stronger than in 2014.
-Teams will have to work around how many laps their car‘s front tyres will last before performance drops off and they must plan their strategy around their relative strength or weakness in this area compared to the opposition.
+Because of its layout, with some long, tight corners, a significant percentage of the lap time in Shanghai is spent turning and so this is a circuit where the cars are limited by the way they use their front tires.
+This will be even more true this year as the Pirelli tires are set to feature a more noticeable performance cliff.
+Teams will have to work around how many laps their car‘s front tires will last before performance drops off and they must plan their strategy around their relative strength or weakness in this area compared to the opposition.
 Overtaking is easy here because of the long straight (1.17km), so teams can plan for the fastest strategy, knowing that passing through traffic will not be a huge problem.